alberto963/OffersRestService/README.md

 - controller integration testing using *MockMvc* instance to setup a Spring MVC context with a web server

 ## Prerequisites
-- Requires at least Java Runtime 1.8
+- Requires at least Java Runtime 1.8 and maven 3.6

 ## Quick start
 Below all the commands to clone, build and run the project with Maven and Java 8 JDK: